The pool robot revolutionizes the cleaning of swimming pools

 Incomplete Cleaning

-Verify that the filter basket is not full and that the brushes and tracks are free from obstructions.
-Adjust cleaning cycle settings if necessary.
+• Verify that the filter basket is not full and that the brushes and tracks are free from obstructions.
+Adjust the cleaning cycle settings if needed.

 Robot Gets Stuck on Obstacles

-Remove any large obstacles or debris from the pool that may hinder the robot's movement.
-Adjust the pool robot's settings to better avoid obstacles.
+• Remove any large obstacles or debris from the pool that may impede the robot's movement.
+Adjust the pool robot's settings to avoid obstacles more effectively.

 Water Leaks